Energizing Education Programme (EEP) III

-1. What is the Energizing Education Program (EEP)?
+1. What is the Energizing Education Programme (EEP)?

 - The EEP is a Federal Government of Nigeria initiative, which is tasked with improving the quality of educational services at tertiary level through the provision of dedicated and independent power plants, which will provide reliable, affordable and sustainable power to 37 Federal and 7 affiliated teaching hospitals.
 In addition, EEP will provide street lighting for illumination and safety, as well as a world-class renewable energy-training centre at each of the EEP beneficiary institutions.
 The renewable energy training centres will give the students the opportunity to put their theoretical knowledge into practice.